 With figurative language, a little goes a long way.
 Think of it like cooking with salt: Using a little bit can enhance the taste and add wonderful new flavors, but overdoing it can ruin your meal.

 Figurative language can be distracting, so it’s best to limit its usage.
-If you’re using metaphors, hyperbole, or other literary devices in every sentence, you’re going to exhaust your reader.
-Save them for only the key moments in your story.
+If you’re using metaphors, hyperbole, or other literary devices in every sentence, you may exhaust your reader.
+Save them for the key moments in your writing.

 Figurative language pairs well with humor